 Over 27% of this planning area is residential, more than half of which consists of single-family homes.
 The Orwin Manor-Lawndale area covers 124 acres and contains a total of 355 residential units, primarily single-family homes, although Winter Park Plaza with its former mid-rise Florida Gas building, occupies 7 acres along Orange Avenue.
 Integral in the history of the City and the Orwin Manor neighborhood was the development of the former Florida Gas building in 1969.
 It has "fit in" with the surrounding neighborhood due to the well landscaped design of its parking lots which are often cited as examples of how to landscape a parking lot correctly.
 The "suburban" lay out is of critical importance to the compatibility with the surrounding Orwin Manor neighborhood.
-Lawndale, to the north of Orwin Manor, is made up of a mix of single-family and duplex homes as well as commercial frontage on US 17-92 and office frontage on Minnesota Avenue.
+Lawndale, to the north of Orwin Manor, is made up of a mix of single-family and duplex homes as well as commercial frontage on U.S. 17-92 and office frontage on Minnesota Avenue.
 Within Lawndale there is some affordable housing.

 There are three multifamily areas in this planning area.
 One area is located to the south of the Center of Winter Park and contains three condominium complexes, the Killarney Bay Condominiums with 45 units, Chateaux du Lac with 104 units, and Lake Killarney Condominiums with 123 units.
 The area also includes the Plymouth Apartments which serves senior citizens with 196 units.
 The second multifamily area is located behind Winter Park Tech and contains 8 units that are a combination of single-family houses and duplexes.
 This area is an island surrounded by other nonresidential land uses.
-The third multifamily area is the 97 unit Hollianna Garden Apartments west of the Hollianna Shopping Center.
+The third multifamily area is the 97-unit Hollianna Garden Apartments west of the Hollianna Shopping Center.
 Orwin Manor Park is within a half mile of all Orwin Manor-Lawndale residents.
-Mead Garden and Azalea Lane Recreation Center are also nearby, within a half mile of many residents, but US 17-92 serves as a deterrent for most pedestrians and bicyclists.
+Mead Botanical Garden and Azalea Lane Recreation Center are also nearby, within a half mile of many residents, but U.S. 17-92 serves as a deterrent for most pedestrians and bicyclists.

-Lake Island Park is a 28-acre park located within a half mile of Lake Killarney residents although most must cross US 17-92, Fairbanks Avenue, or both to reach it.
-Lake Island Park contains a 9-acre lake referred to as Lake Mendsen and the 1981 Winter Park sinkhole which has been named Lake Rose.
-The park is home to the Rachel D. Murrah Park Civic Center, built in 1986, which offers 10,000 square feet of space available for public and private activities.
-The Park's Lake Island Senior Citizens Center provides 2,000 square feet of meeting space and 24 shuffleboard courts.
+Martin Luther King, Jr. Park is a 28-acre park located within a half mile of Lake Killarney residents although most must cross U.S. 17-92, Fairbanks Avenue or both, to reach it.
+Martin Luther King, Jr. Park contains a 9-acre lake referred to as Lake Mendsen and the 1981 Winter Park sinkhole which has been named Lake Rose.
+The park is home to the Rachel D. Murrah Civic Center, built in 1986, which offers 10,000 square feet of space available for public and private activities.
+The park provides 2,000 square feet of meeting space and 24 shuffleboard courts.
 The park has one lit soccer field, one lit football field, one lit multipurpose field, two basketball courts, and a patio dock.
 It is also the home site for the Rollins College Women's Softball Team and has a state-of-the-art softball facility in the southwest corner of the park.
-Lake Island Estates Park contains the Winter Park Community Playground, built in 1988 by volunteer manpower and fund raising, that provides 10,000 square feet of playground, parking and restroom facilities.
+Martin Luther King, Jr. Park also contains the Community Playground, built in 1988 by volunteer manpower and fund raising, that provides 10,000 square feet of playground, parking and restroom facilities.

-For residents within the Winter Park Village neighborhood, two parks with neighborhood recreation facilities are within a half mile distance: Lake Island Park and the Winter Park Community Center.
+For residents within the Winter Park Village neighborhood, two parks with neighborhood recreation facilities are within a half mile distance: Martin Luther King, Jr. Park and the Winter Park Community Center.